 REVISIONS

-Each Party shall notify the other with any requests to update to this exhibit.
+Each Party shall notify the other with any requests to update this exhibit.
 The Parties shall coordinate and seek mutual agreement on any such requested exhibit revisions.
 Upon such agreement, or if the agreement is unreasonably withheld or delayed, BPA shall revise this exhibit to accurately reflect what BPA determines are the actual characteristics of PODs and meter information described in this exhibit.
-Unless the Parties otherwise agree, BPA shall not revise the exhibit any sooner than 60 days after the request to update this exhibit.
+Unless the Parties otherwise agree, BPA shall not revise the exhibit any sooner than 60 calendar days after the request to update this exhibit.
 BPA shall provide «Customer Name» with a revised Exhibit E. The effective date will be the date stated at the top of the revised exhibit.

 Exhibit F